-- And now Marten, having broken up with Dora, is in a relationship with Padma (Alt!Dora).
+- And then Marten, having broken up with Dora, was briefly in a relationship with Padma (Alt!Dora).
 Surprisingly, he hasn't been called on this.

 - In a Nodwick strip from Dragon Magazine, the party meets a group of Japanese-style adventurers who are pretty much the same as them except for over-the-top attack names.
 Except for their henchman, who is exactly the same as Nodwick.

 Japanese Henchman: How about "The Way of the Sacrificial Pack-Mule"?